qBraid/NYUAD-2022/Qloud9/Qloud9-Qubo-DWave/README.md

 # CVRP approach using quantum computing

+*Note* : This code is based on : https://github.com/xBorox1/D-Wave-Leap---CVRP

 Few quantum approaches for CVRP problems.
 It isn't fully ended version and it's not well described.
 If you want to use it, I recommend you to change only file paths in main.
 I want to improve code and approaches and then create more user-friendly version.
 Also you need to configure D-Wave Leap first.

 ## API Usage